trapexit/backup-and-recovery-howtos/setup_(crashplan).md

 * The installer will setup CrashPlan to start automatically when your system boots.

 #### Docker Install
 There are several docker images up on [DockerHub](http://hub.docker.com).
 Some use only the non-gui backup engine while a few use software such as NoVNC to provide a way to more easily access the GUI.

-One I've had success with is [gfjardim/crashplan](https://hub.docker.com/r/gfjardim/crashplan/).
+In the following examples we'll use [trapexit's CrashPlan image](https://hub.docker.com/r/trapexit/crashplan/).

 ```
-$ docker run -d --name=crashplan \
+$ docker run -d \
-  --net=bridge \
+  --name=crashplan \
   --restart=unless-stopped \
+  -e NOVNC=true \
+  -p 5900:5900 \
-  -p 4280:4280 \
+  -p 6080:6080 \
   -v /mnt:/mnt \
+  -v /media:/media \
-  -v /path/to/storage:/storage \
+  -v /:/rootfs \
-  gfjardim/crashplan
+  trapexit/crashplan
 ```

-To connect to the GUI head to http://yourserversip:4280/vnc.html
+To connect to the GUI head to http://yourserversip:6080/vnc.html?autoconnect=true&resize=scale Or if you wish not to use `NoVNC` then exclude `-e NOVNC=true` and `-p 6080:6080` and use your preferred VNC client.

 ### General Setup
 1. Open GUI